 Answer:- Lighting - This may be defined as the process of providing artificial light effects for the podium or a film.
-The Lightning Designer (LD) also indulges himself into the stage manager’s work to present the control programming
+The Lightning Designer (LD) also indulges in the stage manager's work to present the control programming.

 Texturing - The process of delivering the utmost detailing in the objects is called Texturing.
 It can be related to anything like characters, landscapes, objects, terrain, reflections, name it.